 A major retrospective at the Center Pompidou is dedicated to the work of Gérard Garouste.
 In this interview, the artist gives us his relationship to dreams, language, tales and their place in his painting.

 One of the most important living French painters, Gerard Garouste76, exhibits at the start of the school year in Paris at Centre Pompidou.
 From September 7 to January 2 will be held a major retrospective, under the sign of fables, poems and dreams, devoted to the pictorial, graphic and sculptural work, of his journey and his elusive work.
-In an interview given to Knowledge of the Arts, the artist talks about his apprehension of this upcoming event, his relationship to myths, alphabet and legends.
+In an interview given to Knowledge of the Arts, the artist talks regarding his apprehension of this upcoming event, his relationship to myths, alphabet and legends.

 Knowledge of the Arts: The Center Pompidou is devoting an important retrospective to you where 120 of your works dating from the 1970s to the present day are presented.
 How do you approach this event?

 Gerard Garouste: This retrospective deploys in fact several aspects.
 First, a reissue of my autobiographical book L’Intranquille published by L’Iconoclaste.
 This is the best catalog to present my painting.
 The key event is of course this major retrospective at the Center Pompidou and then, not far from there, rue Chapon, another exhibition takes place, a very small one.
 At the young Drawn Arts gallery, with an artist, Édouard Cohen, whose style is to invent a alphabet.
-I attach great importance to this four-handed exhibition because it is about transmission.
+I attach great importance to this four-handed exhibition because it is regarding transmission.
 It is also closely linked to the last room of the Beaubourg route.
 Sophie Duplaix, the curator, wanted a chronology that starts with my first paintings until the works of my last exhibition on Kafka, “Correspondances (Gérard Garouste – Marc-Alain Ouaknin)” which I presented at the Templon gallery in 2021 This last room raises a question to which one of the answers can be found in the gallery of comic arts where we evoke the « Méguila d’Esther ».
 Paradoxically, this biblical myth is presented in a form profane.

 Can you tell it?

 This is the text that the Jews read on the feast of Purim.
 It tells the story of Ahashverosh, King of Persia, and Queen Esther.
 At one point, Prime Minister Haman wants to eliminate all Jews, thus creating the plan for the first Jewish genocide.
 But he is discovered and hanged.
 Queen Esther is victorious.
 Word « méguila » means ” roll “ in Hebrew but also translates to “unveiled », and the first name Esther can mean “hidden”, “secret”.
-The Megillah of Esther could therefore be translated as “the unveiling of the secret”.
+The Megillah of Esther might therefore be translated as “the unveiling of the secret”.

 What is the keystone of the Center Pompidou retrospective?